Majors & Minors in the Department of Food Science

 The U.S. national average for an entry level bachelor's degree food scientist is ~$60,000 per year.
 As food scientists grow in their careers, they can expect to earn over $100,000 per year.

-The Purdue Food Science department offers ~20 scholarships specifically for students pursing the food science bachelor's degree.
+The Purdue Department of Food Science offers ~20 scholarships specifically for students pursing the food science or fermentation science bachelor's degree.
 Every year over 50% of our students receive scholarships totaling over $500,000!
 Our students are also eligible for scholarships from Purdue University, Purdue College of Agriculture, and many external scholarships from food and beverage companies and organizations.
 Check out the Purdue Food Science Scholarship page for more details and how to apply.

-Food Science Bachelor's Degree Major Plan of Study
+Food Science and Fermentation Science Bachelor's Degree Majors

-Purdue University's Food Science bachelor of science degree program consists of 120 credit hours that can be completed in 8 semesters on the West Lafayette, Indiana campus.
+Purdue University's Food Science bachelor of science degree program and Fermentation Science bachelor degree program each consist of 120 credit hours that can be completed in 8 semesters on the West Lafayette, Indiana campus.
 The Purdue University catalog lists the detailed requirements and list of food science courses.
+Note: the Fermentation Science major is new as of fall 2021 and will be added to the university catalog soon.

 Minors Offered within the Department of Food Science Plans of Study

-What types of experiences outside of courses do Food Science students typically have?
+What types of experiences outside of courses do Department of Food Science students typically have?

-Food Science students at Purdue University can have part-time jobs with the Food Science Department such as in the Pilot Plant, Sensory Evaluation Laboratory or faculty research laboratories.
+Students within the Department of Food Science at Purdue University can have part-time jobs with the Food Science Department Pilot Plant, Sensory Evaluation Laboratory or faculty research laboratories.
 There are many part-time jobs on and near campus.
 Over 90% of our students do at least one paid summer internship.
 Some students choose to do an international experience which can vary from a one-week experience to a semester or year study abroad.
 There over 900 extracurricular student clubs and organizations at Purdue.
 For details about the food science organizations, take a look at our Campus Life web page.

 How much does it cost to attend Purdue University?